amiditwins/dl-for-nlp/index.md

 ![amidi](/assets/img/profile.jpg){:style="max-width:50%;"}

 **Afshine Amidi** is currently working on solving NLP problems at Google.
-He also teaches the Data Science Tools class to graduate students at MIT.
-Previously, he worked in applied machine learning for recommender systems at Uber Eats where he focused on building ranking models that improve the quality of the overall search results by taking into account several objective functions.
-Also, Afshine published a few papers at the intersection of Deep Learning and computational biology.
+He also taught the Data Science Tools class to graduate students at MIT.
+Also, Afshine published papers at the intersection of deep learning and computational biology.
 He holds a Bachelor’s and a Master’s Degree from École Centrale Paris and a Master’s Degree from MIT.

 **Shervine Amidi** is currently working on problems at the intersection of ranking and natural language processing at Google.
-Previously, he worked in applied machine learning for recommender systems at Uber Eats where he focused on representation learning to better surface dish recommendations.
-Also, Shervine published a few papers at the intersection of deep learning and computational biology.
+Also, Shervine published papers at the intersection of deep learning and computational biology.
 He holds a Bachelor’s and a Master’s Degree from École Centrale Paris and a Master’s Degree from Stanford University.

 # Workshop Materials